bombsimon/det-blev-ingen-cd.com/README.md

 I do not have any copyright or knowledge about copyrights regarding the flag images.

 ## Translations
-The translations are made with available translations tools like [Babel Fish](https://en.wikipedia.org/wiki/Babel_Fish_(website)) in 2004 except the danish version which was emaild to me at christmas 2012.
+The translations are made with available translations tools like [Babel Fish](https://en.wikipedia.org/wiki/Babel_Fish_(website)) in 2004 except the danish version which was emailed to me at christmas 2012.

 I don't think there's any need to add more translations at this time.